Admitted International Students

 - If you would like to change your mailing address for the I-20.

-You will receive a "Pre-Arrival Guide for International Students" along with your I-20 that will explain your next steps.
+You will receive a pre-arrival guide along with your I-20 that will explain your next steps.

-You are required to show proof of having paid the federal SEVIS fee when you appear for your visa interview.
+You must show proof of having paid the federal SEVIS fee when you appear for your visa interview.
 The SEVIS fee can only be paid after you have received your I-20.

 Ways to pay:

 - By mail with a check, money order or foreign draft drawn on a U.S. bank (made payable to the Department of Homeland Security).
-Form I-901, which can be downloaded from www.fmjfee.com, must accompany the payment, which is mailed to DHS, PO Box 970020, St. Louis, MO 63197-0020.
+Form I-901 must accompany the payment, which is mailed to DHS, PO Box 970020, St. Louis, MO 63197-0020.
 The Department of Homeland Security will also mail you a paper receipt.

 You should present the SEVIS fee receipt at the U.S. embassy or consulate with your F-1 visa application form and supporting documents.
-U.S. embassies and consulates will be able to electronically verify your payment, but it is strongly recommended that you have the paper receipt when applying for a visa.
+U.S. embassies and consulates can electronically verify your payment, but it is strongly recommended that you have the paper receipt when applying for a visa.

-After you receive your immigration documents, you will need to apply at the U.S. embassy or consulate in your country for your F-1 visa.
-Click here for information on how to apply for a visa.
+After you receive your immigration documents, you will need to apply for your F-1 visa at the U.S. embassy or consulate in your country.